 Weak IPO market weighs heavily

-Apart from the volatility in the secondary market resulting in weak sentiments, stretched pricing practice by promoters and investment bankers is to be blamed for the poor performance of IPOs lately.
+Apart from the volatility in the secondary market resulting in weak sentiments, stretched pricing by promoters and investment bankers is to be blamed for the poor performance of IPOs lately.
 In the last seven months, only nine mainboard IPOs have been launched.
 In this timeframe, no IPO except HDFC Asset Management Company rewarded investors with double-digit gains on listing.